mountaineerbr/shellChatGPT/README.md

     LANG=hi_IN.UTF-8 chatgpt.sh -cc

-Note: custom prompts whith colliding names such as "hi" have precedence over this feature.
+Note: custom prompts with colliding names such as "hi" have precedence over this feature.